-Gradually, standards were developed in microscope design, and these were applied by many manufacturers of optical instruments in the early days of industrial mass production.
-Advances in microscope design made groundbreaking discoveries in the fields of botany, histology, cytology, bacteriology and medicine possible, such as the medical advances by Robert Koch* and Rudolf Virchow**.
-Suitable fixing, embedding and sectioning methods (the microtome), specialized stains and preservatives were developed at the same time.
+Gradually, standards were developed for microscope design and these were used by many manufacturers of optical instruments in the early days of industrial mass production (refer to figure 1).
+Advances in microscope design made possible groundbreaking discoveries in the fields of botany, histology, cytology, bacteriology, and medicine, such as the medical advances by Robert Koch and Rudolf Virchow .
+Suitable methods for fixing, embedding, and sectioning specimens, e.g. using a microtome, as well as specialized stains and preservatives were developed at the same time.

-In a genuine stereo microscope, each eye must be able to observe the object through a dedicated microscope.
-Parallel to the development of telescopes and microscopes, work was already being done to design instruments for both eyes in the 17th century.
-Inspired by the description of a binocular microscope by the Capuchin monk Antonius Maria de Rheita from 1645, his fellow monk Chérubin d’Orléans applied the familiar principle of the binocular telescope to the design of a microscope that would permit tiny objects to be viewed with both eyes at the same time in the year 1677.
-His goal was not a three-dimensional image as such; he believed that image quality could be improved by viewing objects with both eyes at the same time.
-The principle of stereoscopic vision was not known at that time – it was first described by the English physicist Charles Wheatstone in the year 1832.
+A genuine stereo microscope allows each eye of the observer to observe the sample through a separate, dedicated light path, similar to having 2 single eyepiece microscopes combined into one.
+In parallel to the development of monocular telescopes and microscopes, work was already being done to design instruments for both eyes in the 17th century.
+Inspired by the description of a binocular microscope from the Capuchin monk Antonius Maria de Rheita dating from 1645, his fellow monk, Chérubin d’Orléans, applied in 1677 the familiar principle of the binocular telescope to the design of a microscope that would permit tiny objects to be viewed with both eyes at the same time (refer to figure 2).
+His goal was not a 3-dimensional image or depth perception; he believed that image quality could be improved by viewing objects with both eyes at the same time.
+The principle of stereoscopic vision was not yet known, as it was first described by the English physicist Charles Wheatstone in the year 1832.

 Binocular microscopes of the day featured a simple lens system and the same design as traditional compound microscopes.
 They only attained low magnifications and did not permit significant working distances.
 These dissecting microscopes, as they were then known, were used primarily in biology for dissection purposes; there were no technical applications for them at the time.

-Around 1890, the American biologist and zoologist Horatio S. Greenough introduced a design principle which is still used today by all major manufacturers of optical instruments.
-Stereo microscopes based on the "Greenough principle" deliver genuine stereoscopic images of a very high quality.
+Around 1890, the American biologist and zoologist Horatio S. Greenough, the son of the well-known American sculptor of the same name (refer to figure 4), introduced a design principle which is still used today by all major manufacturers of optical instruments.
+Stereo microscopes based on the "Greenough principle" (refer to figure 5) deliver genuine stereoscopic images of very high quality.

-In 1957 the American Optical Company introduced the modern stereo microscope design with a shared main objective and named it Cycloptic®.
+In 1957 the American Optical Company introduced the modern stereo microscope design with a shared main objective and named it Cycloptic (refer to figure 6).
 Its modern aluminum housing contained two parallel beam paths and the main objective, as well as a five-step magnification changer.
-This stereo microscope type, which was based on the telescope or CMO (Common Main Objective) principle, was adopted in addition to the Greenough type by all manufacturers and used for modular, high-performance instruments.
-Two years later, another American company, Bausch & Lomb, presented its StereoZoom® Greenough design with a groundbreaking innovation: a stepless magnification changer (zoom).
+This stereo microscope type, which was based on the telescope or CMO (Common Main Objective) principle (refer to figure 7), was adopted in addition to the Greenough type by all manufacturers and used for modular, high-performance instruments.
+Two years later, another American company, Bausch & Lomb, presented its StereoZoom Greenough design with a groundbreaking innovation: a stepless magnification changer (zoom).

-Although the basic stereo microscope has been around for a very long time, it has recently assumed an even more important role.
-Microscopes are involved in the manufacture or development of nearly all products for everyday use, medical technology or other high-tech applications.
-For instance, the demanded quality and performance specifications of today’s innumerable mobile phones can only be met by using a stereo microscope.
+Although the basic stereo microscope has been around for a very long time, it has more recently assumed an even more important role.
+Microscopes are often involved in the manufacture or development of many products used every day, especially those concerning high-tech applications like mobile devices.
 The same applies to watches, irrespective of whether they are luxury or economy models.
-Stereo microscopes are also used in medical technology products, e.g. artificial hearts, defibrillators or stents for holding hollow organs open.
+Stereo microscopes are also used for medical technology products, e.g., artificial hearts, defibrillators, or stents.

 Since the middle of the last century, fluorescence microscopy developed into a bio scientific tool…Mar 06, 2017Read article